-It is worth noticing that operators will not always decide to modify the default transmission direction from UL into DL (and from DL into UL) in the whole flexible part of the frame.
-In a typical scenario, an operator might decide to modify the agreed default frame structure in specific locations (hot zones) and at specific times (e.g. specific event or busy hour).
-In this particular case, not all the network will be subject to cross-link interference.
+It is worth noting that operators will not always decide to modify the default transmission direction from UL into DL (and from DL into UL) in the whole flexible part of the frame.
+In a typical scenario, an operator might decide to modify the agreed default frame structure in specific locations (e.g. hot spots) and at specific times (e.g. specific event or busy hour).
+In this particular case, only cells in areas where the transmission direction has been changed will be subject to cross-link interference.

-The mmulti-stakeholder agreements will need to target the optimal balance between transmission direction flexibility and the additional interference (with associated throughput degradation).
-Such multi-stakeholder agreements should account for the following options which are based on the results from Section 4.5:
+Multi-stakeholder agreements will need to target the optimal balance between transmission direction flexibility and the additional interference (with associated throughput degradation).
+Such multi-stakeholder agreements should account for the following options which are based on the results from section 4.5:

-In case of DL to UL flexibility, the following applies regardless of the MFCN BS type:

-In this case, from BS-BS interference perspective, the network that modifies the default DL transmission direction into UL will not interfere the other network while it will receive additional interference from the other network.

 In case of UL to DL flexibility:

-Coexistence is facilitated if semi-synchronised operation is applied to Micro and indoor BS;
+Coexistence is facilitated if semi-synchronised operation is applied to Micro and indoor BS but it could be technically challenging for indoor BS to be semi-synchronised with outdoor networks.;

-Coexistence could be more challenging if semi-synch operation is applied to Macro BS before some efficient interference cancellation algorithms being developed and implemented.
+Coexistence could be more challenging if semi-synchronised operation is applied to Macro BS before efficient interference cancellation algorithms have been developed and implemented.

-It is also expected that semi-synchronised operation will be facilitated for cells that are not fully loaded.
-The actual coexistence feasibility for the different scenarios will depend on the specific circumstances and assumptions that can only be clarified at national level.

 Options for agreements

-A general framework should be defined at the national level specifying:
+A general framework could be defined at the national level specifying:

-The technical parameters for synchronised and, for semi-synchronised operation if appropriate (including reference clock and reference frame structure) as described in previous Sections;
+The technical parameters for synchronised and, for semi-synchronised operation if appropriate as described in previous Sections;

-The scope of synchronised, semi-synchronised and unsynchronised operation in terms of geographical areas and type of cells (e.g. whether indoor cells may operate in unsynchronised operation, and whether and in which types of scenario downlink slots may be unilaterally converted to uplink slots);
+The scope of synchronised, semi-synchronised and unsynchronised operation in terms of geographical areas and type of cells (e.g. whether indoor cells may operate in unsynchronised operation, and when semi-synchronised operation may be used);

 The definition of such framework before the spectrum awards would lead to greater market certainty.

-If operators prove not to be able to reach timely agreements, Administrations may need to get involved in the process to ensure fair and timely agreements.
-In fact, there could be cases where agreements could be more challenging, for example:
+Administrations may facilitate be involvedthe process to ensure fair and timely agreements in cases where agreements could be more challenging, for example:

 Different operators may prefer different frame structures based on the services they seek to provide.
-As a consequence, the negotiation to achieve common parameters (especially on the DL / UL ratio and performance targets) may be challenging;
+As a consequence, the negotiation to achieve common parameters (especially on the DL / UL ratio and performance targets) may become challenging;

-Multi-lateral agreements (involving all licensees in the band that may interfere with each other (beyond the two licensees with adjacent frequency blocks) are needed;
+Multilateral agreements (involving all licensees in the band that may interfere with each other are needed);

 Agreements on more complex synchronisation frameworks are more difficult to be achieved (e.g. regional/local licensing);

-Agreements may become more difficult in case of asymmetric or non-mutual interference scenarios (e.g. Macro-cellular networks vs. Indoor BS networks, downlink-only configurations) - see also ECC Report 216 §3.3;
+Agreements may become more difficult in case of asymmetric or non-mutual interference scenarios (e.g. Macro-cellular networks vs. Indoor BS networks, downlink-only configurations) - see also ECC Report 216 Section 3.3;

-Licensees operating networks in the band which do not implement AAS technology in their BSs might have less incentive in synchronised operation (due the possibility, in case of non-AAS BSs, to add external filters to meet the ECC restricted baseline out of block power limit);
+Licensees operating networks in the band which do not implement AAS technology in their BSs might have less incentive in synchronised operation (due the possibility, in case of non-AAS BSs, to add external filters to meet the ECC restricted baseline out of block power limit).